Michael S. Regan: Tenure

-Regan is the first black man to run the agency and is responsible for helping to advance the Biden administration's commitment to combating climate change, promoting green energy innovations, and addressing the effects of environmental racism.
+Regan is the first Black man to run the agency and is responsible for helping to advance the Biden administration's commitment to combating climate change, promoting green energy innovations, and addressing the effects of environmental racism.

 Under his leadership, the EPA and United States Army issued a revised rule defining the federal government's jurisdiction over waters and wetlands under the Clean Water Act.

+On December 20, 2024, he announced his intention to resign from his position effective on December 31.

 Political future

 In 2023, speculation surrounding a potential candidacy by Regan for Governor of North Carolina in the 2024 election arose.
-Valerie Foushee, U.S. Representative from North Carolina's 4th congressional district, stated that she has heard "murmurings, nothing concrete" about a potential bid.
+Valerie Foushee, U.S. Representative from North Carolina's 4th congressional district, stated that she had heard "murmurings, nothing concrete" about a potential bid.

 Personal life

 Regan lives in Raleigh, North Carolina, with his wife, Melvina, and son, Matthew.
-Their first-born son, Michael Stanley Regan, Jr. ("MJ") died on August 16, 2012 from stage IV high-risk neuroblastoma at the age of one.
+Their first-born son, Michael Stanley Regan Jr. ("MJ") died on August 16, 2012, from stage IV high-risk neuroblastoma at the age of one.